 The most important point is to evaluate your current network and power situations.
 The wireless signal strength, or the scope of coverage, is tied to various factors like the router, the interference, the route signals have to take to get to your cameras, and so on.
 Besides, the existing power design also has an impact on your future security system decisions.

-Generally speaking, Wi-Fi IP cameras are widely used for non-professional indoor home security, and PoE IP cameras are installed for outdoor surveillance systems.
+Generally speaking, wireless or Wi-Fi IP cameras are widely used for non-professional indoor home security, and wired cameras are installed for outdoor surveillance systems.
 When planning the IP cameras outside, make sure the models you purchase are weatherproof.
 In addition, wired security camera systems are normally for homeowners or businesses with relatively permanent uses, while wireless systems are ideal for renters or businesses in temporary locations.
-What's more, wireless Wi-Fi IP cameras may at the risk of being hacked, whereas the wired PoE ones can protect your personal data or company files safely.

-The size of your property and the number of cameras needed will determine your decision between Wi-Fi and PoE cameras.
-If you want to install one single IP camera for home monitoring, you can pick a Wi-Fi IP camera.
-Just make sure that the Wi-Fi IP camera is installed within coverage of your Wi-Fi router.
+The size of your property and the number of cameras needed will determine your decision between wired and wireless security cameras.
+If you want to install one single IP camera for home monitoring, you can pick a wireless Wi-Fi IP camera.
+Just make sure that the wireless IP camera is installed within coverage of your Wi-Fi router.
 However, many homes or business owners with large properties want comprehensive coverage with seamless performances.
 A wired system that can support and link all the cameras is recommended.
 Furthermore, PoE technology makes it more flexible when adding, moving, changing, or temporarily deploying security cameras, which is ideal for future upgrades.
 Check the picture below to see how PoE cameras are deployed.

-No best solution, only the right solution.
-If you want easier installation and more flexibility for your current small-scale indoor applications, stick to wireless Wi-Fi security cameras; If you require a stable and scalable network with better managements for outdoor applications, turn to wired PoE security cameras is more advisable.
+To sum up, if you want easier installation and more flexibility for your current small-scale indoor applications, stick to wireless Wi-Fi security cameras; If you require a stable and scalable network with better management for outdoor applications, turn to wired PoE security cameras is more advisable.

-The need for security in residential applications coupled with the rising trend of smart homes/offices has triggered an increased adoption of these wired and wireless IP cameras for homes and commercial buildings, which is expected to drive the IP camera market over the coming years.
+The need for security in residential applications coupled with the rising trend of smart homes/offices has triggered an increased adoption of both wired and wireless security cameras for homes and commercial buildings, which is expected to drive the IP camera market over the coming years.
 When comparing wired vs wireless security cameras, we may notice that wired cameras feature with faster transmission speed, higher reliability, better security, and wider coverage for more application scenarios.
 With the popularity of PoE technology, these PoE cameras are poised to win more market share and will be an inevitable trend in the predictable future.